 Beginning in June 2019, the town launched a two-year pilot paid parking program in Bronte Village’s commercial shopping district.
 The program will address concerns from Bronte businesses and residents about the availability of parking in the area.
 Review the map for parking locations in the program.
 This pilot program has been approved for a two-year period.
 Staff will review parking use on an ongoing basis and report back to council in 2021.
-Review the staff report, item 1 on the February 19, 2019 Community Services Agenda.

 The municipal parking lot at Bronte Heritage Waterfront Park is not affected by the commercial pilot program.

 Beginning in June 2019, the Town of Oakville implemented a two-year pilot parking program in Bronte Village’s commercial district.
 The purpose of the pilot is to address business and community concerns about the supply and availability of parking in the Bronte Village district.

 Paid parking is available alongside Bronte Village storefronts on main and secondary streets, as well as at the town-owned spaces at Bronte Village Mall.
 Review the map.